KxSystems/docs-v1/docs/ml/nlp.md

 returns as a list of longs the document’s indexes, grouped into clusters.

-The following example clusters 2603 of Jeff Skillings emails and creates 398 clusters with the minimum threshold to be 0.25.
+Cluster 2603 of Jeff Skillings emails, creating 398 clusters with the minimum threshold at 0.25:
 ``` q
 q)clusterjeff:.nlp.cluster.similarity[jeffcorpus;0.25;0b]
 q)count clusterjeff